Mosquito - Wiktionary

 Etymology

 Borrowed from Spanish mosquito (gnat), diminutive of mosca (fly), from Latin musca (fly), from Proto-Indo-European *mūs- (fly, stinging fly, gnat).
-Cognate with West Flemish meuzie (mosquito), dialectal Swedish mausa (mosquito), Lithuanian musė (a fly) and Sicilian muschitta (midge).
+Cognate with West Flemish meuzie (mosquito), dialectal Swedish mausa (fly), Lithuanian musė (a fly) and Sicilian muschitta (midge).
 See also midge.
 First attested in the 1580s.

 Pronunciation